Slackow/SlackowWall/Info/guide.md

 Recommended Mods:

 - Sodium Mac (fixes a memory leak)
-- SleepBG (Lowers framerates of unfocussed instances)
+- SleepBG (Lowers framerates of unfocused instances)
 - State Output Mod (Prevents you from reseting instances that are on a dirt screen, make sure to enable this setting too if you get it)

 #### Configurations